 The Deposit will be held by the School as agent for itself and may be used by the School as part of the general operating funds of the School.

-On Your Child leaving the school, You may request that the balance (if any) of the Deposit (after deduction of payments for any outstanding items) be paid back to You, without interest, when the final invoice of Fees payable in respect of the Child has been paid when finalising the account after the finish date.
+On Your Child leaving the school, You may request that the balance (if any) of the Deposit (after deduction of payments for any outstanding items) be paid back to You, without interest, by cheque, when the final invoice of Fees payable in respect of the Child has been paid when finalising the account after the finish date.

 Any such request must be made by You in writing within the period of 12 months from the date at the end of the Term in which Your Child left the School.

 Should You wish to donate the Deposit to the School to promote the general development of the School the option of Gift Aiding the Deposit exists.
 If You do not make a written request for the balance of the Deposit to be paid back to You within the period of 12 months from the date at the end of the Term which Your Child left the School, You hereby consent to the Deposit being donated to the Teesside High School Foundation.

 Any Offer of a place made to a Child is conditional upon satisfactory references being received by the School.
 The School reserves the right to terminate this Agreement immediately in the event that references are not received to the satisfaction of the Head in which case the Acceptance Fee shall be retained by the School but the School shall refund to You any balance of any Fees that have been paid to the School but not ancillary payments in respect of costs or liabilities incurred by School including but not limited to music teacher fee’s, school trip fees etc. Any such refund shall be pro-rated in relation to the remaining number of School days in the relevant Term.

 All the costs incurred in the usual course of the education of Your Child by the School, including the provision of any necessary educational materials and the costs as outlined in the Schedule of Fees, shall be met by the Fees unless otherwise notified by the School.